Relations & Task Sequencing

 Looking at the result we can observe some interesting insights:

-From the summary, we can see that all the jobs were assigned and a total of 3 routes were created.
+• From the summary, we can see that all the tasks were assigned and a total of 3 routes were created.

-relation with jobs 6, 4, 1 gets fulfilled through vehicle 1.
-Job 4 & 1 could not be fulfilled within their time window. -
+• The in_sequence relation with jobs 6, 4, 1 gets fulfilled through Vehicle 1.